What the Affordable Care Act Means for LGBTQ People and Their Families

 The following are the main points Heinz shares in the video.

 - Legally married same-sex couples are protected under the ACA regardless of what state they live in, even if those states do not recognize same-sex marriage.

 - The ACA protects LGBTQ patients from discriminatory practices based on their health status, such as being HIV positive.

 - The ACA does not place limits on medical coverage based on health status, such as monthly or annual limits on HIV medication.

 - If a state has recently recognized same-sex marriage, newly married same-sex couples can undergo a special enrollment period to enter the healthcare marketplace and join a family insurance plan.
-LGBT families with any questions about health insurance plans can call the healthcare call center at 1-800-318-2596 for more information about anything from special enrollment to basic healthcare terminology.
+LGBTQ families with any questions about health insurance plans can call the healthcare call center at 1-800-318-2596 for more information about anything from special enrollment to basic healthcare terminology.

-- Because of LGBT health disparities such as increased tobacco use and risk of obesity, the ACA provides wellness and prevention treatments such as screenings, blood tests, counseling, and other services for no additional costs to the monthly premium.
+- Because of LGBTQ health disparities such as increased tobacco use and risk of obesity, the ACA provides wellness and prevention treatments such as screenings, blood tests, counseling, and other services for no additional costs to the monthly premium.

 - About 80 percent of people applying for healthcare coverage will qualify for financial assistance under the ACA.